Snaky-DSGP24/snakyWebApp/README.md

 # Animal-Classification
-Classifying animals using Convolutional Neural Network trained on a huge dataset and then deployed on flask with HTML, CSS and Javascript for webapp
+Classifying Snakes in Sri Lanka using Convolutional Neural Network trained on a huge dataset and then deployed on flask with HTML, CSS and Javascript for webapp